Tyrrrz/Gress/Readme.md

 ```

 Additionally, since muxer inputs are progress handlers themselves, they can be multiplexed as well.
-Doing this allows you to create a progress reporting chain that form a hierarchy:
+Doing this allows you to create a progress reporting chain that forms a hierarchy:

 ```csharp
 using Gress;